 I’m a bit surprised that Spoonflower is having another Art deco challenge.
 It is not a style I see anywhere, but then again maybe I am going to and looking in the wrong places.
 I have done pretty well in the past ones ( 4th here and 9th here) but there is no knowing these days, how designs will be received.

+Phew, a challenge this week that can be void of flowers!
 A few years ago I lived by a forest preserve that kept pigs.
 I used to keep all my cooking scraps and take them over to feed them.
 They were so excited to see me and would jump up at their sty wall to greet me.
 They were my surrogate pets and my inspiration for this week’s challenge!